AKlugeWilkes/End-Effector-dependent-Evaluation-of-Task-Executability/README.md

 You can change the resolution from 0.05 to what ever you want.
 The recommended resolution is 0.12.
 Then you can find the .h5 file in /catkin_ws/src/reuleaux-melodic/map_creator/maps

-# Interface
+# Docker

-Unfortunately, The GUI is not working.
-Although, you can run main.py instead.
-Then, before you build the docker, change the parameters on it.
-If you want to use the interface, please change the branch to "Interface".
+If you want to use the docker, please change the branch.

 # Contact: